fluffypill0w/blog/about.markdown

 permalink: /about/
 ---

 Hi there, I'm Megan.
 I analyze and experiment with tech, particularly blockchains and all things security-related.
-I live somewhere between Barcelona and a mess of (human) languages in my head, and I love to witness the terrible beauty of this life and try my best to reflect it back in all I do.
+I live somewhere between Barcelona and a mess of (human) languages in my head.
+I love to witness the terrible beauty of this life and try my best to reflect it back in everything I do.

 My favorite animal is the octopus.
 Here are some octopus facts for you: